Pi

 For thousands of years, mathematicians have attempted to extend their understanding of π, sometimes by computing its value to a high degree of accuracy.
 Ancient civilizations, including the Egyptians and Babylonians, required fairly accurate approximations of π for practical computations.
 Around 250 BC, the Greek mathematician Archimedes created an algorithm to approximate π with arbitrary accuracy.
 In the 5th century AD, Chinese mathematicians approximated π to seven digits, while Indian mathematicians made a five-digit approximation, both using geometrical techniques.
 The first computational formula for π, based on infinite series, was discovered a millennium later.
 The earliest known use of the Greek letter π to represent the ratio of a circle's circumference to its diameter was by the Welsh mathematician William Jones in 1706.
 The invention of calculus soon led to the calculation of hundreds of digits of π, enough for all practical scientific computations.
 Nevertheless, in the 20th and 21st centuries, mathematicians and computer scientists have pursued new approaches that, when combined with increasing computational power, extended the decimal representation of π to many trillions of digits.
 These computations are motivated by the development of efficient algorithms to calculate numeric series, as well as the human quest to break records.
-The extensive computations involved have also been used to test supercomputers.
+The extensive computations involved have also been used to test the correctness of new computer processors.

-Because its definition relates to the circle, π is found in many formulae in trigonometry and geometry, especially those concerning circles, ellipses and spheres.
+Because it relates to a circle, π is found in many formulae in trigonometry and geometry, especially those concerning circles, ellipses and spheres.
 It is also found in formulae from other topics in science, such as cosmology, fractals, thermodynamics, mechanics, and electromagnetism.
-In modern mathematical analysis, it is often instead defined without any reference to geometry; therefore, it also appears in areas having little to do with geometry, such as number theory and statistics.
+It also appears in areas having little to do with geometry, such as number theory and statistics, and in modern mathematical analysis can be defined without any reference to geometry.
 The ubiquity of π makes it one of the most widely known mathematical constants inside and outside of science.
 Several books devoted to π have been published, and record-setting calculations of the digits of π often result in news headlines.

 Fundamentals

 Name

 The symbol used by mathematicians to represent the ratio of a circle's circumference to its diameter is the lowercase Greek letter π, sometimes spelled out as pi.
 In English, π is pronounced as "pie" (/paɪ/ PY).
-In mathematical use, the lowercase letter π is distinguished from its capitalized and enlarged counterpart Π, which denotes a product of a sequence, analogous to how Σ denotes summation.
+In mathematical use, the lowercase letter π is distinguished from its capitalized and enlarged counterpart Π, which denotes a product of a sequence, analogously to how Σ denotes summation.

-The choice of the symbol π is discussed in the section Adoption of the symbol π.
+The choice of the symbol π is discussed in the section § Adoption of the symbol π.